devinkr/js-dom/readme.md

 ## The Document Object (5 min)

 Each web page loaded in the browser has its own `document` object.
 The `document` interface serves as an entry point to the web page's content.
-You've already been introduced to *native objects* offered by Javascript such as strings, numbers and arrays.
 The document is an example of a *host object*--that is, an object provided to Javascript by the browser environment.

 ## Nodes (5 minutes)